-The district's residential cost schedules are derived from Wayne Moore's Precision Cost Tables (developed from Craftsman rates a nationally recognized cost estimator) and utilize a Floor Stratified Cost Model, which are reviewed and adjusted periodically to reflect the local market.
+The district's residential cost schedules are derived from a third-party source provided through the CAMA software vendor and utilize a Floor Stratified Cost Model, which are reviewed and adjusted periodically to reflect the local market.

 Possible adjustments for factors that may inhibit value are also in table form and are applied uniformly to any properties affected.
 Examples may include cracked slab, termite damage, repairs needed, etc.